jbakse/compform_site/content/tiles/index.md

 ![edge_full](./figures/edge_full.png){scale}

-In those cases, a smaller set will still work.
+In those cases a smaller set can be used.

 ![edge_5](./figures/edge_5.png){scale}

-With a set of tiles, you can start creating forms.
+The tiles can be arranged to create patterns and form.

 ![edge_form](./figures/edge_form.png){scale}

-A wide variety of looks can be created.
+Using different tile sets with the same tile map can create a variety of looks.

 ![multi_comp_form](./figures/multi_comp_form.png){scale wide pixel}

-Examples above were generated with [this tile mapping tool from cr31](http://www.cr31.co.uk/stagecast/wang/stage.html).
+The examples above were generated with [this tile mapping tool from cr31](http://www.cr31.co.uk/stagecast/wang/stage.html).

 ### Corner-matched Tile Sets